APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Villamin-Wood-and-Iron-Works-Systsem-Part-3.md

 # The team will provide a manual that contains step-by-step instructions on how to perform operations regards to the system.
 This will allow the store owner or manager to easily operate the system.
 # The team will provide documentation and other relevant documentation for the company for a better understanding of the system and how it works.

-<p> As part of the Knowledge Transfer Plan, the project team and the store owner/manager will be scheduling a meeting to ensure that knowledge transfer is successful, and any questions or concerns will be addressed urgently.
+<p> As part of the Knowledge Transfer Plan, the project team and the store owner/manager will be scheduling a meeting to ensure that knowledge transfer is successful, and that any questions or concerns will be addressed urgently.
 Any changes regard to the system, the company will inform you to ensure that they are updated. </p>

 ==Schedule==